kayloniwb-svg/WHSTechNotes/journal.md

 # September 22, 2025

 I feel like saying no to this because poeple can abuse the privilege of this and can get credit for it.On the other hand,This can be a benefit to people who cant handle working in person,this can help with young workers.Another thing is that thid can be useless for most people,like roblox os a child age game,or higher,this can get macroed with onine abusers,hackers and mess up the co workers work space,this can cause issues.

+# September 30, 2025

+The phrase "6, 7" is an internet meme originating from the song "Doot Doot (6 7)" by rapper Skrilla.
+It is often repeated with a specific hand motion.
+The phrase, sometimes paired with edits of basketball players like LaMelo Ball, is intentionally nonsensical.
+Its humor comes from being a shared inside joke that adults typically don't understand.
+Students repeat it playfully and randomly in conversations or hallways, sometimes as an ironic, unserious punchline.
+The mood is goofy, and its meaninglessness is entirely the point.